Jeanfabra/Jeanfabra/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Data Scientist and Chemical Engineer!
 Eager to learn, strong desire to apply and improve.
-- 🎓 &nbsp; Focusing on Data Engineer: Studying Cloud Computing and Pyspark.
+- 🎓 &nbsp; Focusing on Data Engineer & Business Intelligence: Studying Cloud Computing and SSIS
 - 🌱 &nbsp; Music and Science lover
-- 👨‍💻 &nbsp; Open for remote work!

 <h3>🛠 Tech Stack</h3>